Why Diversity Matters

 Get Started Learning About Diversity at Bethel University Minnesota, and how it Compares to Other Schools in the United States.

-Bethel University Minnesota is thought to be about average in overall diversity, and is ranked #1,445 nationwide.
+Bethel University Minnesota is considered to be above average in overall diversity, and is ranked #1,450 nationwide.

 The chart below will display the diversity of undergraduate students at Bethel University Minnesota if it is available.

-Bethel University Minnesota's ethnic diversity is below the national average.
+Bethel University Minnesota's racial diversity is on par with the national average.

 This may not be the best choice if you're seeking equal numbers of men and women.